Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Proposed Approach

-where $\beta$ is a hyperparameter to balance the node classification loss $\ell_{cls}^t$ and the PI loss $\ell_{PI}^t$.
-Besides, the mask generator is trained only by the PI loss $\ell_{PI}^{m}$ and provides confidence mask following Equation~\eqref{eq:mask}, which does not touch noisy class labels for learning.
-During the inference stage, we discard the mask generator $f_m$ and only use the task executor for evaluation, which does not affect the inference speed.
+Besides, the PI label estimation model is trained only by the binary classification loss $\mathcal{L}_e$ (Equation~\ref{eq:pi_loss}) and provides the estimated PI labels for model regularization on the node classification model, which is not affected by the noisy class labels.
+During inference, we discard the PI label estimation model $f_e$ and only use the node classification model $f_t$ for evaluation, which does not affect the inference speed.

-Practically, the learning procedure relies heavily on the quality of the uncertainty estimation by $f_m$.
-Therefore, we pretrain the mask generator $f_m$ for $K$ epochs and re-weight the PI loss of the task executor $\ell_{PI}^t$ by Equation~\eqref{eq:uncertainty}.
-Note that the task executor is still optimized by the un-reweighted PI loss and the noisy node classification loss during pretraining the mask generator.
-The training outline is presented in Algorithm~\ref{alg:algo}.
+Practically, the learning procedure relies heavily on the quality of the PI label estimation by $f_e$.
+Therefore, in the implementation, we pretrain the PI label estimation model $f_e$ for $K$ epochs (meanwhile we set $\beta$ in Equation~\ref{eq:all} to 0 to train the node classification model as well) and then jointly train the two models together by Equations~\ref{eq:pi_loss} and~\ref{eq:all}, respectively.
+Our algorithm is summarized in Algorithm~\ref{alg:algo}.

+\textbf{Time complexity analysis.} Assume the GNN architecture for the node classification model and the PI label estimation model is GCN, for the node classification model, the time complexity is $\mathcal{O}\left(T L|E| d+T L |V| d^{2}\right)$ according to~\cite{wang2021decoupled} where $d$ is the dimension of the node embedding, $|E|,|V|$ are the number of edges and nodes of the graph and $T,L$ are the number of iterations and the layers.
+For the PI label estimation model, the complexity is $\mathcal{O}\left(T L|E| d+T L |V| d^{2} + T |V|^2d^2\right)$.
+For big graph datasets with large $|E|$ and $|V|$, we perform subgraph sampling~\cite{DBLP:conf/nips/HamiltonYL17} in the implementation (Section~\ref{sec:different_datasets}) to reduce the time complexity.

+\textbf{Underlying assumption and limitation.} We note that the proposed method \model has a limitation during deployment, which relies on the assumption about the underlying graph structure and their label distribution.
+Namely, homophilous graphs (\emph{i.e}., if two nodes are connected, then with high probability, they should have the same node label) are more suited to \model compared to heterophilous graphs~\citep{zhu2020beyond,lim2021large,chien2022node}.
+As a quick verification, we test the performance of \model on several heterophilous datasets in Appendix Section~\ref{sec:app_het}, where the improvement of \model is less obvious compared to \model on homophilous graphs.